ospray/hdospray/README.md

   - June 10, 2022: Version v0.10

         - USD 21.08 support, which is now the default in superbuild.
+20.08 still supported if enabled.
         - Instance, Element, and Primitive ID buffers added
         - Testing added with image comparisons
         - Added facevarying texture and color support.